haoyuanli93/Phasing/README.md

 So much intro for now.
 I'll temporarily move to the other projects now.
 Hopefully, I'll come back to this soon and finish the next step.

+## Dependence
+This repo depends on the following packages:

+    1.numpy
+    2.numba
+    3.cudatoolkit
+    4.pyculib
+    5.scipy

+To run the examples, one needs additionally the following
+packages:

+    1. matplotlib
+    2. scikit-image
+    3. jupyter notebook